 For proper growth, seedlings require adequate light.
 If a bright window location is unavailable, suspend a fluorescent light fixture three to four inches above the new plants.
 A combination of one cool white fluorescent tube and one warm white tube will provide the broad spectrum of light needed.
 For best growth, keep the lights on 12 to 16 hours daily.

-After seedlings emerge and develop four leaves, fertilize with a quarter-to half-strength water-soluble fertilizer to stimulate good, even growth.
-Transplant seedlings in their own pots to provide room to grow.
+After seedlings grow and develop true leaves, fertilize with a quarter-to half-strength water-soluble fertilizer to stimulate healthy, even growth.
+As soon as the seedlings are large enough to handle, carefully transplant seedlings into their own small pots to provide them room to grow.

-For more information, see the following Colorado State Extension fact sheet(s).
+For more information, see the following Colorado State University Extension fact sheet(s).